BAD Breath and Halitosis Solutions Port Macquarie

 Hormonal changes such as those that occur during menstruation can contribute to bad breath.
 Noticed around the time of ovulation and just before menses, it has been described as a mousy odour.

-There is increasing indication that stress may play a role in bad breath.
+There are increasing indications that stress may play a role in bad breath.
 When we are stressed, our mouths are very dry.
 A thick coating on the tongue may result from the dry mouth.
 Tongue coatings can have a very unpleasant odour.